 After being dropped at the main office, we signed it and were assigned to our guide for the day.
-They briefed us on some of the safety concerns about caving and the whisked us off to be fitted for wetsuits.
+They briefed us on some of the safety concerns about caving and whisked us off to be fitted for wetsuits.
 These were the heaviest wetsuits I have ever seen.
-It was in that moment that we realized we’d signed up for a real adventure.
+It was at that moment that we realized we’d signed up for a real adventure.

-Each wetsuit was complete with socks and jacket.
+Each wetsuit was complete with socks and a jacket.
 We were assigned rubber boots that fit over the thick wetsuit socks, fitted to a harness and helmet with battery pack and light.
 The van ride to the cave entrance we used was short and once we arrived we were brought to a training area where we were shown how to use the abseiling (cliff rappelling) equipment.

 This process involved learning how to stop and how to speed up and slow down your descent.
-We would be abseiling 35 meters into the caves through an hourglass shaped opening from a platform above.
+We would be abseiling 35 meters into the caves through an hourglass-shaped opening from a platform above.
 As we made our way to the platform we all rushed forward to see the depth of the hole we would be dropping into.

-By appearances it didn’t look bad, but the part where the cave narrowed, into the hourglass shape, was surprisingly small and jagged.
+By appearances, it didn’t look bad, but the part where the cave narrowed, into the hourglass shape, was surprisingly small and jagged.
 From above, it looked like you would have to maneuver just right in order to make it through.

-The other two girls in the group and myself were given helmet liners that fit over our heads like winter hats.
+The other two girls in the group and I were given helmet liners that fit over our heads like winter hats.
 These were used under our helmets to make sure our hair was securely stowed.
 If not, there was a chance that our hair could become tangled in the roped when negotiating the small opening in the drop.